Theo-Farnole/notion-vault/README.md

 <br>

 <p align="center">
-Don't lose your work, Backup your Notion.so workspaces automatically
+Secure your hard work and ideas by automating your Notion.so workspace backups.
 </p>

 <hr>